Masud Husain Khan

-Masud Husain Khan (28 January 1919 – 16 October 2010) was an Indian linguist, the first Professor Emeritus in Social Sciences at Aligarh Muslim University and the fifth Vice-Chancellor of Jamia Millia Islamia, a Central University in New Delhi.
+Masud Husain Khan (28 January 1919 – 16 October 2010) was an Indian linguist known for his contributions to Urdu literature and history.

+He the first Professor Emeritus in Social Sciences at Aligarh Muslim University.
+He also served as fifth Vice-Chancellor of Jamia Millia Islamia, a Central University in New Delhi.

 On 16 October 2010 Masud Husain Khan died in Aligarh from Parkinson's disease.

 Family

 Masud Husain Khan was born in Qaimganj district Farrukhabad, into a Pashtun family of the Afridi and Kheshgi tribe of Uttar Pradesh.
-His family is sometimes referred to as the Family of Vice-Chancellors, having provided Vice-Chancellors to four different universities across the Indian subcontinent.
+His family is sometimes referred to as the Family of Vice-Chancellors, having provided Vice-chancellors to four different universities across the Indian subcontinent.